-He moved into a nursing home in December 2001 and left the house vacant.
-He chose to treat the house as his main residence after he stopped living in it under the 'continuing main residence status after dwelling ceases to be your main residence' rule (explained on page 72).
+He moved into a nursing home in December 2002 and left the house vacant.
+He chose to treat the house as his main residence after he stopped living in it under the Continuing main residence status after dwelling ceases to be your main residence rule (see page 74).

-Aldo died in February 2006 and the house passed to his beneficiary, Con, who uses the house as a rental property.
+Aldo died in February 2007 and the house passed to his beneficiary, Con, who uses the house as a rental property.